 Shooter's sire is Push Comes to Shove.
 He is the only living Golden Retriever to earn a triple championship (CH FT/AFTCH, OTCH) before the age of 2.
 If you would like to read Push's story you can follow the link.

-Shooter's dam Firesides at Your Beck' N Call was running open and amatuer trials.
-She is an excellent marker and strong at her blinds with loads of heart and desire.
+Shooter's dam Firesides at Your Beck' N Call is an excellent marker and strong at her blinds with loads of heart and desire.
+She has ran open and amateur field trials.

 500 Spruce Street